 Births, Deaths, Reversion and Secularisation

 The central hypothesis of the limited enthusiasm model is that conversion growth in the church is driven by a sub-group of church members called enthusiasts.
-See Limited Enthusiasm Model for full description.
+See the Limited Enthusiasm Model for a full description.
 The analogy is with the spread of a disease, where the enthusiasts are “infected” believers passing the faith on to unbelievers who catch the “disease” of religion.

 System Dynamics Model

 The above hypotheses are expressed in a system dynamics model, with the central ones indicated in figure 1.
 Unbelievers convert to believers through contact with enthusiasts who have “spread the faith” to them.
 Some new converts become enthusiasts, whereas some become inactive believers.
 Enthusiasts only remain active for a limited length of time before becoming inactive and taking no further part in spreading the faith.
 Both types of believers may leave the church and be open to joining again.
 Alternatively, they may revert and be hardened to rejoining (only inactive reversion is shown).
 See the assumptions for further model details.

 The reinforcing loop R1 drives church growth, where enthusiasts reproduce themselves through conversion.
 The feedback: more enthusiasts, more conversions, more enthusiasts, gives exponential growth.
 Growth is opposed by B1, which reduces conversions, thus slowing the exponential growth.
 When conversions have been reduced below the number who lose enthusiasm, B2, the number of enthusiasts starts to decline, and therefore church growth slows and eventually halts.